 Spasms are common and can affect any of the muscles.
 They can involve part of a muscle, all of a muscle, or several muscles in a group.
 Spasms occur when the muscle/s involuntary and forcibly contract uncontrollably and are unable to relax.
 The most common sites for muscle spasms include:

-As the weather gets colder, this causes the muscles in the body to lose heat, causing them to contract.
-As a result, the muscles and joints become tighter, stiffer, and decrease mobility and range of motion.
+As the weather gets colder, this causes the muscles in the body lose heat, causing them to contract.
+As a result, the muscles and joints become tighter and stiffer, decreasing mobility and range of motion.
 This forces the muscles to work harder than usual to compensate.
 This can increase the fatigue of the muscles, leading to more prolonged bouts of pain and discomfort after physical activity, movement, exercise, etc.

 A cramp can last a few seconds or last up to 15 minutes.
 During a muscle spasm, the following may be experienced: